 Your partner in oil business and more

 Geothermal energy is derived from beneath the earth's surface.
 There are a variety of different thermal resources, each of which creates its own engineering challenge as to the way that the energy can be tapped.
-In some cases current technologies are not practical or economic for successfully extracting the thermal energy.
-To all intents and purposes geothermal energies are renewable because the latent quantities of energy are so large we cannot imagine them running out.
-The environmentally-friendly potential is enormous because, in principle, well designed plants could be cost effective and reliable as well as being clean in terms of emissions.
-Also they need not produce local environmental visual scarring.
-Unfortunately the emphasis is on the word 'potential' because much more research and development and capital investment is required to make a wide-scale success of some of these various sources.
+In some cases, current technologies are not practical or economic for successfully extracting thermal energy.
+To all intents and purposes, geothermal energies are renewable because the latent quantities of energy are so large we cannot imagine them running out.
+The environmentally-friendly potential is enormous because, in principle, well-designed plants could be cost-effective and reliable as well as clean in terms of emissions.
+Also, they need not produce local environmental visual scarring.
+Unfortunately, the emphasis is on the word 'potential' because much more research and development and capital investment are required to make a wide-scale success of some of these various sources.

-The other three powerful resources are hot dry rock, geopressure brines and magma (molten rock) and although they have the potential to provide energy the current technologies are not sufficiently developed to make them commercially viable.
+The other three powerful resources are hot dry rock, geo-pressure brines, and magma (molten rock), and although they have the potential to provide the energy the current technologies are not sufficiently developed to make them commercially viable.
 It does not require much imagination to recognize some of the problems.
-For example the dry rock must be fractured and liquid forced through the cracks; the geopressurised liquids are rich in methane and exist at great depths; the magma is too hot for conventional processes to be used.
+For example, the dry rock must be fractured and liquid forced through the cracks; the geo-pressurized liquids are rich in methane and exist at great depths; the magma is too hot for conventional processes to be used.
 It should be possible, eventually, to provide large proportions of our energy requirements using these sources but that state of affairs is a long way off.

 The environmental pollution caused by geothermal installations is small because there are few emissions.
 Visually a geothermal site need not be offensive because of its construction which only requires a small profile and can easily be screened, by trees for example.
 Nevertheless, there can be a few problems caused by solids produced where salts carried up in the water must be disposed of and there have been cases of subsidence due to the drillings.
 Perhaps the worst scenario is when magma has unexpectedly found its way to the surface through the drillings.
 None of these drawbacks are insuperable.

-Successful schemes are in operation around the world and some have been continuously productive for about 100 years, although they tend to be located in specific areas.
+Successful schemes are in operation around the world and some have been continuously produced for about 100 years, although they tend to be located in specific areas.
 Fairly obviously, location is dependent on the amount of geothermal activity and its depth, something which is related to the earth's plate tectonics.
-Countries which have taken advantage of geothermal energy include the US, Italy, Germany, Switzerland, Belgium, Portugal, Iceland, Mexico, Canada and New Zealand.
-There are many more, the International Geothermal Association has more than 60 members [see the link].
-Even the UK has three experimental sites in Southampton, Cleethorpes and Penryn although we cannot see geothermal energy becoming a large scale contributor of renewable energy here (wind, water and possibly solar being more likely contender’s q.v.).
+Countries that have taken advantage of geothermal energy include the US, Italy, Germany, Switzerland, Belgium, Portugal, Iceland, Mexico, Canada, and New Zealand.
+There are many more, and the International Geothermal Association has more than 60 members [see the link].
+Even the UK has three experimental sites in Southampton, Cleethorpes, and Penryn although we cannot see geothermal energy becoming a large-scale contributor of renewable energy here (wind, water, and possibly solar being more likely contenders q.v.).
 Of the developing countries, maybe half of them have the potential to develop geothermal sites [see the link to the US DOE].